The bridges that connect Brooklyn and Manhattan don't have enough space to maintain physical distance.

 The neighborhoods on each side would be better connected, and residents could enjoy what the neighborhood on the other side of the bridge has to offer.
 These areas may also benefit from less congestion and pollution from cars as biking becomes more attractive.
 Businesses that offer local delivery, such as restaurants, could expand their delivery area because of the more reliable, reduced biking travel times across the bridge.

-As New York City reopens, the additional space for pedestrians on the bridges will make it easier and more appealing for people to linger on the bridges and nearby areas without competing for space with commuters.
+The additional space for pedestrians on the bridges will make it easier and more appealing for people to linger on the bridges and nearby areas without competing for space with commuters.

-#BRIDGES4PEOPLE would make our public spaces more equitable for all New Yorkers.
+#Bridges4People would make our public spaces more equitable for all New Yorkers.
 A majority of New Yorkers do not own a private vehicle or drive to work.
 Car owners tend to be wealthier: the median income of car-owning households in New York City is $85,000, while the median income of households that do not own a car is $40,630.
-Despite this, the vast majority of our public street space is devoted to vehicles, which facilitates the movement of the wealthier minority at the expense of the majority of New Yorkers who walk, bike, and take public transportation to get around. #BRIDGES4PEOPLE would help to correct this inequity and allow people who do not own vehicles to travel between Manhattan and Brooklyn safely.
+Despite this, the vast majority of our public street space is devoted to vehicles, which facilitates the movement of the wealthier minority at the expense of the majority of New Yorkers who walk, bike, and take public transportation to get around. #Bridges4People would help to correct this inequity and allow people who do not own vehicles to travel between Manhattan and Brooklyn safely.

-What is the environmental impact of #BRIDGES4PEOPLE?
+What is the environmental impact of #Bridges4People?

 Motor vehicles are a major source of air pollution: they create approximately 11% of the local fine particulate matter and 28% of the nitrogen oxide emissions in New York City.
 This pollution contributes to both climate change and respiratory diseases, including asthma.
-New Yorkers who live close to major thoroughfares, such as the bridges, are disproportionately impacted by air pollution and its health effects. #BRIDGES4PEOPLE would promote clean transportation methods and help to decrease the number of polluting vehicles crossing between Manhattan and Brooklyn.
+New Yorkers who live close to major thoroughfares, such as the bridges, are disproportionately impacted by air pollution and its health effects. #Bridges4People would promote clean transportation methods and help to decrease the number of polluting vehicles crossing between Manhattan and Brooklyn.

 Wait, I thought bridges were supposed to carry cars?